venkat121998/Mobile-Application-To-Detect-Tomato-Leaf-Diseases/README.md

   * Visual Studio Code
   * Python 3.7

-2. The below mentioned python packages are reqired for running this project
+2. The below mentioned python packages are required for running the project
   * Flask
   * Numpy
   * Pandas